pavanuttarkar/F2PY_Example_Reference/README.md

 # F2PY_Example_Reference
 This is a f2py compilation example, for any future reference.

-Example compilation of f90 Code (interpolation routine from Numerical Recepies):
+Example compilation of f90 Code:

 With out dependencies,